Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 ```
 (advanced-wrapping)=
 ### Advanced wrapping
-Some highly costomized needs are non-trivial to cover in a config file.
+Certain highly customized requirements may not be adequately addressed through a configuration file.
-Also, going through the whole building process may be inefficient for environment tuning.
-Instead, you could wrap the `GymEnv` with a Python-class wrapper and implement your logic.
+Moreover, undergoing the entire building process could result in ineffective environmental adjustments.
+Alternatively, one can wrap `GymEnv` with a Python class for implementing customized logic.

 Instead of using inheritance, you should use composition as follows:
 ```python